summeroff/wmd_glitch/README.md

 This repository contains the source files for a fictional story, "WMD: To Glitch," currently in development.
 The story explores themes of paranoia, identity, conspiracy, and the blurring lines between reality and simulation.

+### Content Warning

+The source files in this repository contain a speculative-fiction narrative with potentially triggering or distressing content.
+Expect:

+- Graphic violence and gore
+- Themes of mental illness, paranoia, and conspiracies
+- Strong or offensive language
+- Depictions of extremist or bigoted viewpoints

+These elements are fictional and do not reflect the author’s personal views.
+Please read at your own discretion.

 ## Story Summary (Lore) - Spoiler alert!

 See the full lore summary in `lore_summary.txt`.